Skip to main content

 • Disk space: 114 GB

 Now you can select a hardware package that can cover these requirements.
-In this example this fits well into a cluster of size S.
+In this example this fits well into a cluster of size 2x.

 Camunda 8 SaaS

-Max Total Number of Process Instances stored (in Elasticsearch in total)100 k5.4 M15 M
+Max Total Number of Process Instances stored (in Elasticsearch in total) ***75 k150 k225 k300 k

-* The numbers in the table where measured using Camunda 8 (version 8.0) and the benchmark project.
-It uses a ten task process.
+The numbers in the table were measured using Camunda 8 (version 8.6), the benchmark project running on its own Kubernetes Cluster, and using a realistic process containing a mix of BPMN symbols such as tasks, events and call activities including subprocesses.
 To calculate day-based metrics, an equal distribution over 24 hours is assumed.

 **** These are the resource limits configured in the Kubernetes cluster and are always subject to change.